Welcome to IFSH

 The Preventive Controls for Human Food rule and Preventive Controls for Animal Food rule are now final, and compliance dates for some businesses begin in September 2016.

-For questions about the Preventive Controls regulations for human food and / or animal food, please submit your questions electronically to FDA’s FSMA Technical Assistance Network at http://www.fda.gov/Food/GuidanceRegulation/
+The FDA is fielding questions on the Preventive Controls regulations for human food and / or animal food.

 A research paper on Advances in Pathogen Detection, co-authored by an IFSH staff member, is available in Food Technology Magazine.